MicrosoftDocs/entra-docs/docs/id-governance/scenarios/govern-the-guest-lifecycle-new-project.md

 ::: zone pivot="identity-governance-guest-onboard"

-## Onboarding of Bsuiness Guests: Develop a comprehensive onboarding process for business guests
+## Onboarding of Business Guests: Develop a comprehensive onboarding process for business guests
+Onboarding, with regard to guest or external identities, is the process or processes of getting these identities setup in your organizations systems.
+Depending on the systems they will be added to or allowed to access, these processes may differ.

+Onboarding guest identities can be done in several ways.

+[Entitlement Management](#example---inviting-a-user-using-entitlement-management) - External user onboarding processes often involve collecting information about the users to guide decisions about whether to grant access, or how to set up their account properly for the apps and resources they use.
+Collecting information about the users to guide decisions about:

+ - whether to grant access
+ - how to set up their account properly for the apps and resources they use.

+ This process could include determining their role in their organization, so the approver knows whether the team is right for them.
+ You could need to set the location attribute for external users.
+Using Entitlement management’s features automatically provide your approvers and apps with the information they need.

+[B2B collaboration](#example---inviting-guest-users-using-b2b-invitation-collab) - External collaboration settings let you specify what roles in your organization can invite external users for B2B collaboration.
+These settings also include options for allowing or blocking specific domains, and options for restricting what external guest users can see in your Microsoft Entra directory.

+[Self-Service sign up](#example---self-service-sign-up) - With a self-service sign-up user flow, you can create a sign-up experience for guests who want to access your apps.
+As part of the sign-up flow, you can provide options for different social or enterprise identity providers, and collect information about the user.

+[Bulk invite](#example---bulk-invite) - If you use Microsoft Entra B2B collaboration to work with external partners, you can invite multiple guest users to your organization at the same time.

+The sections below provide examples of various ways that you can onboard guest users

-### Inviting a user using Entitlement Management:
+### Example - Inviting a user using Entitlement Management:
 As an IT admin, you have identified a project that requires onboarding external consultants from Fabrikam to collaborate.
 It is important to have automated access management, approval workflows, and lifecycle management.
 Using Microsoft Entra’s Entitlement Management, you create an access package that allows you to bundle multiple resources (like groups, applications, and SharePoint sites), include approval workflows ensuring that access requests are reviewed and approved by the appropriate individuals before access is granted and set time period for the access.

 You send out the invitations to the consultants, who receive emails with links to accept the access package.
 John, one of the consultants, follows the link, verifies his identity, and gains access to the necessary resources within minutes.
 The onboarding process is smooth and secure, allowing the consultants to start collaborating immediately.
 The project kicks off without delays, ensuring a productive partnership between Contoso and Fabrikam.

 :::image type="content" source="media/external-guest-new/invite-user-1.png" alt-text="Conceputal drawing of invite using entitlement management." lightbox="media/external-guest-new/invite-user-1.png":::

-For more information, see [Configure an automatic assignment policy for an access package in entitlement management](../entitlement-management-access-package-auto-assignment-policy.md)
+For more information, see [Onboard external users with entitlement management](../entitlement-management-onboard.md) and [Configure an automatic assignment policy for an access package in entitlement management](../entitlement-management-access-package-auto-assignment-policy.md).

+For additional examples see [Tutorial - Onboard external users to Microsoft Entra ID through an approval process](../entitlement-management-onboard-external-user.md) and [Microsoft Entra deployment scenario - Workforce and guest onboarding, identity, and access lifecycle governance across all your apps](https://learn.microsoft.com/en-us/entra/architecture/deployment-scenario-workforce-guest)

-### Inviting guest users using B2B Invitation collab:
+### Example - Inviting guest users using B2B Invitation collab:
 For another design project, the design team manager asked you as the IT admin to add John Doe from Global Solutions to collaborate.
 The primary goal is to invite the user to join your directory and collaborate.
 You invite external user John as a guest user by simply using his email.
 The email invite is simple and flexible and allows you to invite users from various domains and identity providers, including social identities like Gmail or Microsoft accounts.
 John use his own credentials to sign in securely eliminating the need for password maintenance or account lifecycle management that simplifies the onboarding process.

 :::image type="content" source="media/external-guest-new/invite-user-2.png" alt-text="Conceputal drawing of invite using B2B." lightbox="media/external-guest-new/invite-user-2.png":::

-For more information, see [Add B2B collaboration users in the Microsoft Entra admin center](../../external-id/add-users-administrator.md)
+For more information, see [Add B2B collaboration users in the Microsoft Entra admin center](../../external-id/add-users-administrator.md) and [Configure external collaboration settings](../external-id/external-collaboration-settings-configure.md)

-### Self-service sign up:
+### Example - Self-service sign up:
 You are the IT admin and have an additional requirement to onboard 25 freelance developers for a new project.
 You send an email with a sign-up link to all of them by customizing the look and feel of the sign-up process.
 By clicking on the link, they all enter the required details and complete the registration process without requiring manual intervention from your IT team.
 Upon completion, they all automatically gains access to the essential resources and applications according to predefined policies.
 By automating the sign-up process, you free up your IT team resources to focus on more strategic tasks.
 This efficiency can lead to cost savings and improved productivity.